 How do we use Jojoba?

-Jojoba oil leaves the skin feeling soft, firm and supple.
-It creates a powerful barrier against moisture loss, allergens and environmental pollution.
-Linoleic acid and the antioxidants present in jojoba oil help regenerate skin cells.
-We use Jojoba in the organic oil base our Castile dog shampoo!
+The application of Jojoba oil leaves the skin feeling soft, firm, and supple.
+It creates a robust barrier against moisture loss, allergens, and environmental pollutants.
+The presence of linoleic acid and antioxidants in Jojoba oil aids in skin cell regeneration.
+We incorporate Jojoba oil into the organic oil base of our Castile dog shampoo for optimal benefits.

 About Our Jojoba Oil:

 We utilize the highest-grade, organic Jojoba oil, cultivated without the use of pesticides, synthetic fertilizers, sewage sludge, genetically modified organisms, or ionizing radiation.
 Given that Jojoba is a wax, its shelf life and stability exceed that of most oils, and the risk of rancidity is exceptionally low.

 Your product got cloudy when it got cold?

 In colder temperatures, it's entirely normal for Jojoba oil to become cloudy and solidify due to the hardening of fats and waxes.
 However, once it returns to room temperature, it will regain its stable appearance.

 Sodium jojobate and Potassium jojobate are the saponified names of Jojoba oil components, indicating their use in soapmaking.